Pansu pullback and rigidity of mappings between Carnot groups: Introduction

 for some automorphisms $h_1,h_2:\fh\ra\fh$.
 If the permutation $\si_x$ is independent of $x$, then one may readily integrate (\ref{eqn_derivative_splits}) to deduce that $f$ itself is a product as in (\ref{eqn_f_product}).
 If $D_Pf(x)$ varied continuously with $x$, it would follow immediately that the permutation $\si_p$ is constant since it takes values in a discrete set; however $D_Pf(x)$ varies only measurably with $x$.
 To appreciate the delicacy of this issue, consider the Lipschitz folding map $F: \R^2\ra\R^2$ defined by

 where $H_\pm\subset \R^2$ are the two halfplanes bounded by the line $\ell:=\{(x,x)|x\in \R\}$, and $r_\ell:\R^2\ra\R^2$ is reflection across the line $\ell$.
 The derivative $DF(x):\R^2\ra \R^2$ preserves the direct sum decomposition $\R^2=\R\oplus\R$ for a.e. $x\in \R^2$, but $F$ is not a product mapping.
-We are able to exclude this kind of behavior in the permutation $\si_x$ from (\ref{eqn_derivative_splits}) using the Pullback Theorem and a short argument with differential forms.\footnote{Our first proof of the product rigidity theorem used currents and the pullback theorem.
+We are able to exclude this kind of behavior in the permutation $\si_x$ from (\ref{eqn_derivative_splits}) using the Pullback Theorem and a short argument with differential forms.\footnote{Our first proof of the product rigidity theorem used currents and the pullback theorem; see Subsection~\ref{subsec_currents_proof} for a brief sketch.
 We thank Mario Bonk for the simpler dual argument using forms, which he suggested to us after hearing the original proof.}

-Although the details are different, the starting point of the proof of Theorem~\ref{thm_global_qc_ch_affine_intro} is also the exclusion of oscillatory behavior.
-If $f:U\ra \H_n^\C$ is as in the theorem, then the Pansu differential $D_Pf(x):\fh_n^\C\ra \fh_n^\C$ is a graded automorphism for a.e. $x\in U$ by assumption, and is therefore either $J$-linear or $J$-antilinear (see \cite{reimann_ricci} or Lemma~\ref{lem_complex_heisenberg_auts}).
+Although the details are different, the starting point of the proof of Theorem~\ref{thm_qc_complex_heisenberg_holo_antiholo_intro} is also the exclusion of oscillatory behavior.
+If $f:U\ra \H_n^\C$ is as in the theorem, then the Pansu differential $D_Pf(x):\fh_n^\C\ra \fh_n^\C$ is a graded automorphism for a.e. $x\in U$ by assumption, and is therefore either $\C$-linear or $\C$-antilinear (see \cite{reimann_ricci} or Lemma 5.6 in \cite{KMX2}).
 Using the pullback theorem one can show that the map $f$ has to make a global choice between these two possibilities.
 The remainder of the proof is based on more standard PDE techniques, see Section~\ref{sec_complex_heisenberg_setup}.